Lower Saxony government says VW emissions scandal file missing

-BERLIN (Reuters) - A file on Volkswagen’s (VOWG_p.DE) emissions scandal went missing earlier in October, a spokeswoman for the German state of Lower Saxony said on Wednesday, but added that it did not contain any documents from the supervisory board.
+BERLIN, Oct 21 (Reuters) - A file on Volkswagen’s emissions scandal went missing earlier in October, a spokeswoman for the German state of Lower Saxony said on Wednesday, but added that it did not contain any documents from the supervisory board.

 The spokeswoman said the file, which contained printouts and duplicates of documents most of which are available online, as well as in-house notes on legal questions, was last seen on Oct.
 9 and noted as missing on Oct.
 12.